samjulien/blog/_posts/2017-06-29-real-world-angular-series-part-2.markdown

 First, let's take a look at the steps involved:

-1. Use [Auth0 Rules](https://auth0.com/docs/rules) to establish user roles and then add them to the ID (client) and access (API) tokens.
+1. Use [Auth0 Rules](https://auth0.com/docs/rules) to establish user roles and then add them to the ID (client user info) and access (API) tokens.
 2. Implement middleware in our Node.js API to ensure only `admin` users can access certain API routes.
 3. Use the role information in the Angular app to restrict access to certain routes and features.